canonical/platform-engineering-docs/hiring/coding-interview.rst

 -------------------------

 This part of the interview gives the candidate the opportunity to solve a problem live.
-The following is a suggested runsheet (note that most candidates won’t make it all the way through which is ok, we will get a good impression of the candidate’s coding abilities anyway):
+The following is a suggested run sheet (note that most candidates won’t make it all the way through which is ok, we will get a good impression of the candidate’s coding abilities anyway):